Seniors in Evergreen

 I have memories of hiking the entire Appalachian Trail, the breeze in my face, ancient rocks under my feet, billions of stars overhead every night.
 I marched with Dr. Martin Luther King in Mississippi to passionately fight injustice.
 I flew my beloved small plane for 50+ years, crisscrossing over our continent, surrounded by puffy white clouds and a bluebird sky.

-As I age, quality recreation changes, whether suddenly by stroke or illness, or the slow, natural decline of my joints and muscles.
+For seniors in Evergreen, quality recreation changes, whether suddenly by stroke or illness, or the slow, natural decline of my joints and muscles.
 But QUALITY it is, even in my golden years!

 In Tai Chi, an internal Chinese martial art, my core holds strong as my limbs push back and forth, a fusion of Yin & Yang.
 “Slow but Steady” is my motto now.
 I am NOT giving up movement.
 I relish the focus and clarity I experience in Tai Chi, one with the earth under my feet and the universe above.